justimapa/petridish_simulation/REPONSES.md

 ##Q2.5

-The methods drawOn and update of the class Lab will simply call the methods of the same name in the class Petridish, through its attribute, which is a Petridish.
+The methods drawOn and update of the class Lab will simply call the methods of the same name of its own Petridish.
 - answer to question 2.5

 *******************************************************